13 years after Katrina, Dixie Beer returning to New Orleans

-NEW ORLEANS — Nearly 13 years after Hurricane Katrina laid waste to a landmark brewery, plans have been announced for Dixie Beer to be brewed in New Orleans again.
+NEW ORLEANS — A warehouse in eastern New Orleans will be the new home of Dixie Beer, a nostalgia-evoking New Orleans brand that has been brewed out of state in the nearly 13 years since Hurricane Katrina laid waste to its landmark brewery near the city's business district.

+Dixie was established in 1907, survived prohibition and remained a New Orleans commercial icon over the decades despite financial troubles, a "bad batch" that damaged the brand in 1975 and the levee failures and flooding that followed Katrina in 2005.

-The brand, established in 1907, never left.
-And it has enjoyed a resurgence in the city since New Orleans Saints owner Tom Benson purchased the Dixie Brewing Company last year.
+It was brewed in Wisconsin, and, later Memphis after the storm.
+Previous owners Joe and Kendra Bruno were never able to fully revive the brand and restore the old brewery.
+But Dixie has enjoyed a resurgence in the city since Saints and Pelicans owners Tom and Gayle Benson purchased majority ownership of the Dixie Brewing Company last year.

-But it has been brewed out of state since the 2005 storm.

-Benson's widow, Gayle Benson, attended a news conference Tuesday to announce the brewery will be in eastern New Orleans.
-She says her husband had intended to return production to New Orleans after purchasing the brand.
+Gayle Benson said at a Tuesday news conference that it was the goal of her husband, who died in March, to bring new business to New Orleans along with the return of a familiar brand.

+"We are thrilled to be announcing this development here in New Orleans East, as we renovate a building no longer in commerce and turn it into a center of vibrant economic development," she said in a news release.

+In addition to the brewery, Dixie plans to establish a brewpub and will hold tours of the site.
+It was touted as a $30 million investment.

-Dixie's old brewery in the city is gone.
+Dixie's old brewery on Tulane Avenue is gone.
 Part of it, including its distinctive metal dome, was incorporated into a new medical complex.

 StarTribune.com welcomes and encourages readers to comment and engage in substantive, mutually respectful exchanges over news topics.
 Commenters must follow our Terms of Use.